VardanGrigoryan/avl_map/README.md

 sudo apt-get install cmake3
 ```

-For Windows it could be downloaded from [official site](https://cmake.org/download/) either x86 or x64 version is suitable in regards with the target platform, also ```3.14.0-rc1``` is pretty stable.
+For Windows, it could be downloaded from [official site](https://cmake.org/download/) either x86 or x64 version is suitable in regards to the target platform, also ```3.14.0-rc1``` is pretty stable.
-For installation it is required to just follow those steps which suggests the package install manager.
+For installation, it is required to just follow those steps which suggest the package install manager.

 ### Memory leak detector install:
-For linux just install valgrind:
+For Linux just install Valgrind:
 ```
-sudo apt-get install valgrind
+sudo apt-get install Valgrind
 ```

-For Windows Dr. Memory could be downloaded from [official site](https://drmemory.org/) and installed just like in case of CMake.
+For Windows, Dr. Memory could be downloaded from [official site](https://drmemory.org/) and installed just like in the case of CMake.

 ## Building
 For Linux: